ruivieira/pmml-zoo/README.md

 - `type` can be one of `continuous`, `discrete` or `categorical`
 - `inputs` and `outputs` have the same format, with the obvious difference implied in the name.

-After sending the above payload, a response consisting of the PMML's XML is returned.
+After sending the above payload, a response consisting of the PMML's XML is returned, which is save (in this example) to the `model.pmml` file.

 ## Supported models